-New Mexico's pension plan utilizes a constant benefit multiplier of 2.35 percent, regardless of years of service; however, teachers may opt for early retirement with unreduced benefits based on years of service.
-Teachers with 25 years of service may retire at any age, and other teachers may retire if they qualify for the "Rule of 75," while other vested teachers may not retire until age 65.
-The "Rule of 75" means that a teacher's age plus years of service equal 75.
-Therefore, teachers who begin their careers at age 22 can reach 25 years of service by age 47, entitling them to 18 additional years of unreduced retirement benefits beyond what other teachers would receive who may not retire until age 65.
-Although deductions are made for teachers who retire according to the "Rule of 75" if they are under age 60 with less than 25 years of service, this still results in large disparities between the benefits various teachers receive.
-These provisions may encourage effective teachers to retire early, and they fail to treat equally those teachers who enter the system at a later age and give the same amount of service.
+Tennessee's pension plan utilizes a constant benefit multiplier, regardless of years of service; however, teachers may opt for early retirement with unreduced benefits based on years of service.
+Teachers with 30 years of service may retire at any age, while vested teachers with less than 30 years of experience may not retire until age 60.
+Therefore, teachers who begin their careers at age 22 can reach 30 years of service by age 52, entitling them to eight additional years of unreduced retirement benefits beyond what other teachers would receive who may not retire until age 60.
+Not only are teachers being paid benefits by the state well before Social Security's retirement age, but these provisions may also encourage effective teachers to retire early, and they fail to treat equally those teachers who enter the system at a later age and give the same amount of service.